zimmydev/varrocksquare/README.md

 *Pre-alpha (under development)*

 ## Why does this project exist?
 The answer is twofold.
-Primarily, it's merely a pet project for me to use to hone my full-stack web development and design skills; in that regard, therefore, the project exists for its own sake.
-On the other hand, I can see the potential value of just such a platform for some people in the F2P community.
+Primarily, it's merely a pet project for me to use to hone my full-stack web development and design skills; in that regard, this project exists for its own sake.
+On the other hand, there is a lot of potential value for just such a platform in the F2P community.

 Currently, the *de jure* platform for the W385 community for anything resembling an article/blog/post is [the W385 subreddit](https://www.reddit.com/r/W385), which, while wonderful, active and well-moderated in its own right, leaves much to be desired as a blogging platform.
 The format of reddit just isn't conducive to writing articles or account diaries or blogposts <sup>[author's opinion]</sup>.
 The typical option for guides has typically just been a big pastebin blob; while it works, again, it's not optimal.